sequoyah-project/42/doc/README_windows.txt

 Intro
 -----
-42 is a free open source project derived from Bitcoin, with the goal of providing a long-term energy-efficient scrypt-based crypto-currency.
+SEQUOYAH is a free open source project derived from Bitcoin, with the goal of providing a long-term energy-efficient scrypt-based crypto-currency.
 Built on the foundation of Bitcoin and PPCoin, innovations such as proof-of-stake and scrypt help further advance the field of crypto-currency.